zmanda/libzcloud/sources/api/download_consumer.txt

    .. method:: reset(error)

       Reset the consumer.
-All previous calls to :meth:`write <DownloadConsumer.write>` should be "forgotten"
+All previous calls to :meth:`write <DownloadConsumer.write>` should be "forgotten".

       :param error: optional storage for an error
       :returns: true on success and false on error